Mesabloo/coqide.kak/README.md

 - Parse a `_CoqProject` file in one of the directories containing this file (up until the root `/`).
 - `coqide-move-to` should accumulate all output in the `result` buffer.
 - Hook on `BufReload` to invalidate the complete file.
+- Kakoune highlighters do not seem to play well with Unicode characters in source code.
+- Multiline goals make the rule grow way too big.
+This is because we simply take the length of a string instead of the max length of each line.
 - Bugs are yet to be found!
 If you find any, please report them.

 If you feel like it, feel free to improve this plugin by forking this repository and submitting your patches through pull requests.